-Professors C. Boersma, \W. Bratt (chairman, Department of Germanic Languages)
+Professors C. Boersma, W. Bratt (chairman, Department of Germanic Languages) Associate Professors C. Hegewold, B. Kreuzer, J. Lamse

-Associate Professor B. Kreuzer

-Assistant Professor C. Hegewald, J. Lamse

 STUDENTS should complete their first college year of German with a minimum average of C (2.0) before applying for admission to the major program.
-This concentration normally includes 201, 202, 215, 217, 218, three additional courses, one of which must be 301 or 302, and a senior level interim involving independent study.
-A German minor consists of a sequence of six courses including 201, 202, 215, and three additional courses.
+This concentration normally includes 201, 202, 215, 217, 218, 301, and three additional courses, one of which in the case of students enrolled in the teacher education program must be 216.
+A teaching minor consists of a sequence of six courses including 201, 202, 215, 216, and two additional courses.
 The teacher education adviser is Mr. Kreuzer.
-Students contemplating either a German major or minor are encouraged to consult with a departmental adviser early in their program.
+Students contemplating either a German major or minor are encouraged to consult with a departmental adviser early in their programs.

-All literature courses numbered 217 and above may be applied toward fulfillment of the fine arts core requirement.
+All literature courses numbered 217 and above, including 361, may be applied toward the fulfillment of the fine arts core requirement.

-- 101 ELEMENTARY GERMAN.
+101 ELEMENTARY GERMAN.
 F. A beginners' course stressing both written and spoken German and including an introduction to German culture.
+Staff.

-Staff. - 102 ELEMENTARY GERMAN.
+102 ELEMENTARY GERMAN.
 I and S. Continuation of 101.
+Staff.

-Staff. - 201 INTERMEDIATE GERMAN.
-F and S, core.
+201 INTERMEDIATE GERMAN.
+F, core.
 Selected readings, with a continued emphasis on the development of spoken and written German.
-Prerequisites: 101-102, or two units of high school German.
-Staff. - 202 Intermediate German.
+Prerequisites: 101-102, or four units (two years) of high school German.
+Staff.

+202 INTERMEDIATE GERMAN.
 S, core.
 Continuation of 201.
 Prerequisite: 201.
-Staff. - 203 Intermediate German.
+Staff.

+203 INTERMEDIATE GERMAN.
 F, core.
 A one-semester course intended specifically for students who have successfully completed three years (six units) of high school German.
 Selected readings and continued language study.
+Staff.

-Staff. - 205-206 (Interim) -207 INTERMEDIATE GERMAN.
+205-206 (Interim) - 207 INTERMEDIATE GERMAN.
 F, I, S. A three-semester course intended for students who have completed two years of high school German with less than a C average.
 Intensive language review, composition, and selected readings.
 Upon successful completion of this course the student will have met his college foreign language requirement.
 Prerequisite: two years of high school German.
+Staff.
-Staff. - 215 ADVANCED ORAL AND WRITTEN COMPOSITION.
-S. Exercises, compositions, and drills designed to develop in the student advanced competence in

-- speaking and writing idiomatic German.
+215 ADVANCED ORAL AND WRITTEN COMPOSITION.
+F. Exercises, compositions, and drills designed to develop in the student advanced competence in speaking and writing idiomatic German.
 Prerequisite: 202.
+Mr. Lamse.

+216 ADVANCED ORAL AND WRITTEN COMPOSITION.
+S. Continuation of 215.
+Mr. Kreuzer.

-Mr. Kreuzer. - 217 READINGS IN MAJOR GERMAN AUTHORS.
+217 READINGS IN MAJOR GERMAN AUTHORS.
 F, core.
 Basic introduction to German literature.
 Selected readings in major German authors from 1750 to 1850.
 Assigned readings and papers.
 Prerequisite: 202.
-Mr. Lamse. - 218 Readings IN Major German Authors.
+Mr. Bratt.

+84 german

+218 READINGS IN MAJOR GERMAN AUTHORS.
 S, core.
 Continuation of 217.
 Readings in major German authors from 1850 to the present.
 Prerequisite: 202.
+Mr. Bratt.

-Mr. Lamse. - 250 GERMAN CIVILIZATION.
-S. A study of the German spirit as it finds expression particularly in social customs and institutions, religious and political life, and the fine arts.
+250 GERMAN CIVILIZATION.
+F, odd years.
+A study of the German spirit as it finds expression particularly in social customs and institutions, religious and political life, and the fine arts.
 Lectures and discussions.
 Prerequisite: 202.
+Mr. Hegewald.

-Not offered 1972-73. - 301 CLASSICISM.
+301 CLASSICISM.
 F even years, core.
 The origins of the classical ideal during the seventeenth and early eighteenth centuries.
 Readings from Klopstock, Lessing, Goethe, and Schiller.
 Prerequisite: 202.
-Mr. Boersma. - 302 CLASSICISM.
-S. Continuation of 301.
+Mr. Lamse.

+303 ROMANTICISM.
+S, odd years, core.
+The literary theory and philosophicalreligious basis of the German romantic movement as reflected in representative works of both earlier and later Romanticists.
 Prerequisite: 202.
-Mr. Boersma. - 303 ROMANTICISM.
-F even years, core.
-The literary theory and philosophical-religious basis of the German romantic movement as reflected in representative works of both earlier and later Romanticists.
-Prerequisite: 202.
-Mr. Kreuzer. - 304 REALISM.
+Mr. Lamse.

+304 REALISM.
 S even years, core.
 Readings in the literary prose of the latter half of the nineteenth century.
 A survey of the intellectual and cultural changes immediately preceding this era and an analysis of some literary works characteristic of the period.
 Prerequisite: 202.
 Mr. Hegewald.

 305 NINETEENTH CENTURY DRAMA.
-F odd years, core.
+F even years, core.
 A comprehensive study of the lives and works of leading German dramatists of the nineteenth century.
 Assigned readings and papers.
 Prerequisite: 202.
 Mr. Bratt.